Miller Park Version 8: Landscaping & Detailed Service Level

 Future Display Information

-The stationary model will return to display at its semi-permanent home at MSOE's Walter Schroeder Library at 500 E. Kilbourn Milwaukee, WI 53202 late on Monday 1/4/2016.
-The library's current academic year hours are as follows:
+The stationary model will return to display at its semi-permanent home at MSOE's Walter Schroeder Library at 500 E. Kilbourn Milwaukee, WI 53202 in mid Summer 2016.

 Past Display Information